-A range of information and evidence about sentencing and diversity issues was taken into account during the development of the draft guideline.
+A broad range of information and evidence about sentencing and diversity issues was taken into account during the development of the draft guideline.
+Statistical evidence, case reports, reports from Government Departments and NGOs, academic studies and textbooks have informed the draft guideline and the assessment of equality impact.

-Alongside the consultation, resource assessment and this equality impact assessment, the Council is publishing an analysis and research bulletin that sets out key data in relation to the sentencing of dangerous dog offences.
-The bulletin can be found on the Sentencing Council's website: www.sentencingcouncil.org.uk
+Alongside the consultation, resource impact assessment and this initial equality impact assessment the Council is publishing a analysis and research bulletin that sets out key data in relation to the sentencing of offenders for burglary offences.
+The bulletin can be found on the Sentencing Council's website. www.sentencingcouncil.gov.uk